 Evaluating and predicting.
 I am beginning to make simple predictions with help from an adult.
-I can make simple predictions with help from an adult. make predictions for improvements and requestions I can identify ways is method as I progress it differently if I results to drawake predictions for improvements and requestions I can use my evidence for different items is method.
-Following a scientific in which I adapted my assed or how I would do repeated the enquiry.
-The aw simple conclusions, for new values, suggest raise further The ace to suggest values at tested using the same ic experience, I can ask which can be answered Reporting and presenting findings from enquiries, including conclusions, causal relationships and explanations of and degree of trust in results, in oral and written forms such as displays and other presentations I can evaluate, for example, the choice of method used, the control of variables, the precision and accuracy of measurements and the credibility of secondary sources used.
-I can identify any limitations that reduce the trust I have in my data.
-Using test results to make predictions to set up further comparative and fair tests I can use the scientific knowledge gained from enquiry work to make predictions I can investigate using comparative and fair tests.
-Communicating findings. displays or presente conclusions I can communicate m written explanations, tations of results and my findings to an y and in writing, using Reporting and presenting findings from enquiries, including conclusions, causal relationships and explanations of and degree of trust in results, in oral and written forms such as displays and other presentations I can communicate my findings to an audience using relevant scientific language and illustrations.
+I can make simple predictions with help from an adult.
+Using results to draw simple conclusions, make predictions for new values, suggest improvements and raise further questions I can identify ways in which I adapted my method as I progressed or how I would do it differently if I repeated the enquiry.
+Using results to draw simple conclusions, make predictions for new values, suggest improvements and raise further questions I can use my evidence to suggest values for different items tested using the same method.
+Following a scientific experience, I can ask further questions which can be answered by extending the same enquiry.
+Communicating findings.
+Reporting on findings from enquiries, including oral and written explanations, displays or presentations of results and conclusions I can communicate my findings to an audience both orally and in writing, using appropriate scientific vocabulary.

+my I do /. ons, gest Reporting and presenting findings from enquiries, including conclusions, causal relationships and explanations of and degree of trust in results, in oral and written forms such as displays and other presentations I can evaluate, for example, the choice of method used, the control of variables, the precision and accuracy of measurements and the credibility of secondary sources used.
+I can identify any limitations that reduce

+the trust I have in my data.

+S

+ame Using test results to make predictions

+to set up further comparative and fair

+ask tests I can use the scientific knowledge

+ed gained from enquiry work to make

+predictions I can investigate using

+comparative and fair tests.

+s, Ind Reporting and presenting findings from enquiries, including conclusions, causal relationships and explanations of and degree of trust in results, in oral and written forms such as displays and

+ng other presentations I can communicate my findings to an audience using relevant scientific language and illustrations.